ChengChen2020/RobustPNet/README.md

   - [Paper](https://arxiv.org/abs/1912.00049), [Code](https://github.com/max-andr/square-attack)
 - (22 arxiv) Audit and Improve Robustness of Private Neural Networks on Encrypted Data
   - [Paper](https://arxiv.org/abs/2209.09996)
+  - Quantization
+    - The PNet encoding based on FHE involves two conversions, i.e., representing all the real values into integers or fixed-point numbers by quantization, approximating non-linear activation functions into approximated linear function, e.g., square function.
+    - The networks on MNIST, CIFAR10, and medical datasets are quantized into 8 bits, 10 bits, and 16 bits respectively.

 ## Literature PNN Methods
 - Security Protocols